 You can start by advertising your service on Facebook or on Rover.

-9. Virtual Assistant
+11. Virtual Assistant

-Working from home is more common than ever, and as a result, the demand for virtual assistants has increased significantly.
+Well, working from home is more common than ever, and as a result, the demand for virtual assistants has increased significantly.

 Being a part-time virtual assistant is perfect for people who like to help others, are extremely organized, and can stay on task even when working independently.
 Virtual assistants provide administrative support to clients, often remotely.
-This could involve anything from managing email and calendars to booking travel and preparing expense reports to providing customer service or handling social media.
+This could involve anything from managing email and calendars to booking travel and preparing expense reports to provide customer service or handling social media.

 Many virtual assistant jobs are part-time, and some can even be done on a per-project basis.
 That said, most virtual assistants are hired as independent contractors, so you’ll need to be comfortable working without the guarantee of consistent hours or a regular paycheck.
 You’ll also need to have your own computer and a reliable internet connection.

-10. Bartender
+12. Bartender

 While bartending can be a night job, there are also plenty of opportunities to work during the day.
 Many restaurants and bars are looking for part-time help, especially during lunch rushes and happy hours.